relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR17] RIP_Integrate_Other_Providers_With_IAPI2.0.md

 - `SyncWorker`
 - `RdoEntitySynchronizer`
 - `SyncEntityManagerWorker`
 - unfortunately we have to leave `RdoSynchronizer` alone, because it's used in productions push and to get list of fields in workspace.
 We can only remove method `public void SyncData(IEnumerable<IDictionary<FieldEntry, object>> data, IEnumerable<FieldMap> fieldMap, string options, IJobStopManager jobStopManager, IDiagnosticLog diagnosticLog)` along with its unused dependencies.
 The other (overloaded) `SyncData` method is used in production push so it needs to stay untouched.
+Optionally, we could think about extracting `GetFields` method to separate service.